dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 3. **Check FPS Metadata Files** (for video recordings):
    - Each video recording has a corresponding metadata file: `{video_filename}_metadata.json`
    - Example: `20241215_143022_exp_B2.h264` → `20241215_143022_exp_B2_metadata.json`
-   - Contains FPS, resolution, duration, format, timestamp, and well label
+   - Contains target FPS, actual FPS, resolution, duration, actual duration, format, timestamp, and well label
+   - **Target FPS**: The FPS value set in the GUI (desired frame rate)
+   - **Actual FPS**: The actual frame rate achieved during recording (calculated from actual duration)
    - **Critical for accurate playback**, especially for MJPEG files
-   - For MJPEG playback, use the FPS value from the metadata file:
+   - For MJPEG playback, use the actual FPS value from the metadata file:
-     - VLC: `vlc --demux=mjpeg --mjpeg-fps=<fps_from_metadata> video.mjpeg`
+     - VLC: `vlc --demux=mjpeg --mjpeg-fps=<actual_fps_from_metadata> video.mjpeg`
-   - H264 videos have FPS embedded, but metadata file provides additional information
+   - H264 videos have actual FPS embedded, but metadata file provides additional information
+   - If the camera cannot achieve the target FPS, the actual FPS will be recorded in the metadata

 4. **Review Logs**:
    - Check log file in `logs/` directory